tbodt/daveboot/README.md

 # daveboot

-[DaveGrohl](http://davegrohl.org/) Password Hash Hack Booter.
+[DaveGrohl](http://davegrohl.org/) launcher.
+One of my first shell projects.

 ## Changelog

 ## 2.0
 - Things work better becuase I made the code not shit.
 - Removed .png for DaveBoot because I'm slightly less stupider than last time
-- daveboot *actually* boots DaveGrohl.
+- daveboot *actually* launches DaveGrohl.
 I have no idea what I was thinking when I had bash generate the readme file on how to do it yourself.
 - Fixed more idiotic things and made things null because things are annoying

 ### 1.1